-The BMJ has agreed to accept manuscripts prepared in accordance with the Vancouver style1 and will consider any paper that conforms to the style.
+The BMJ has agreed to accept manuscripts prepared in accordance with the Vancouver style' and will consider any paper that conforms to the style.
 More detailed and specific instructions are given below.

-All material submitted for publication is assumed to be submitted exclusively to the BMJ unless the contrary is stated.
+All material submitted for publication is assumed to be submitted exclusively to the $BM\mathcal{I}$ unless the contrary is stated.
 All authors must give signed consent to publication.
-Papers will normally be referred and may be statistically assessed before acceptance.
-Priority and time of publication are decided by the Editor, who retains the customary right to style and if necessary shorten material accepted for publication.
+Papers will normally be refereed and may be statistically assessed before acceptance.
+Priority and time of publication are decided by the editor, who retains the customary right to style and if necessary shorten material accepted for publication.

-Manuscripts will be acknowledged only if the author encloses a stamped addressed postcard or international reply coupon.
+Manuscripts will be acknowledged only if a stamped addressed postcard or international reply coupon is enclosed.